darkmoonight/Zest/README.md

 ## 💰 Support the Project

-If Zest has become an indispensable part of your life, consider supporting development:
+If Zest has become an indispensable part of your daily routine, consider supporting development:

 [![ЮMoney](https://img.shields.io/badge/ЮMoney-violet?style=for-the-badge)](https://yoomoney.ru/to/4100117672775961)